StevenMMortimer/roas/README.md

 ### Function naming convention

-The functions are named to mimic each OAS request action ('Add', 'List', 'Update', 'Delete', 'Read', 'Copy', 'Upload', 'RunLive', 'Reports', 'Inventory'), but many of these actions are reserved words, so the functions are named {action\_request}.
+The functions are named to mimic each OAS request action ('Add', 'List', 'Update', 'Delete', 'Read', 'Copy', 'Upload', 'RunLive', 'Reports', 'Inventory'), but many of these actions are reserved words, so the functions are named {action}\_request().
 For example, running the 'List' action is done with the function list\_request()

 ### Common Usage